-- After completing end-preparation, and after bonded capping, wipe off surface moisture, allow the surfaces to dry, and place the core in a sealed plastic bag. - Cores are to remain in the sealed plastic bag/container for at least 5 days after last being wetted before testing, unless MoDOT states otherwise.
+- After completing end-preparation, and after bonded capping, wipe off surface moisture, allow the surfaces to dry, and place the core in a sealed plastic bag or airtight container. - Cores are to remain in the sealed plastic bag/container for at least 5 days after last being wetted before testing, unless MoDOT states otherwise.